Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Results

-As shown in Fig. \ref{Lambda_5}, the matrix $\Lambda_{5}$ is programmed into an optical network in a boson sampler.
-We calculate the values of phase shifter angles $\theta$ and $\varphi$, and the calculated results are presented in Tab. \ref{table2}.
-The diagonal matrix $D$ can be realized physically by setting some phase shifters on all individual channel outputs of the interferometer.
-The angles of these phase shifters to realize the diagonal matrix $D$ from top to bottom in Fig. \ref {Lambda_5} are 4.7590, 4.8586, 2.4069, 5.7315, 2.9009.
+As shown in Fig. \ref{Lambda_5}, the matrix $\Lambda_{5}$ is programmed into an optical network of the boson sampler.
+The values of phase shifter angles $\theta$ and $\varphi$ in the network are calculated and presented in Tab. \ref{table2}.
+The diagonal matrix $D$ can be ignored without affecting the final output probability of photons.

 Finally, we calculate the cumulative work distribution by the definition as follows